sunspla-sh/network-notes/03-osi-model.md

     - If wifi (wireless networking) is used, then radio frequencies act as the physical layer instead of copper or fiber optic cabling

 - Transition modulation is the changing of either voltages (in the case of copper cabling), photons (in the case of fiber optic cabling), or radio frequencies (in the case of wifi wireless networking) that represent bits (logical zeroes and ones)

+- If we're using copper wire in the form of CAT5 or CAT6 cables, there are two standards in which the physical network is wired

+    - TIA/EIA-568A
+    - TIA/EIA-568B

+- Some times we use crossover cables with different connectors on each end that flip between the two standards

+- Othertimes we use straight-through and/or patch cables that use the TIA/EIA-568B standard on both sides

+- Layer 1 devices view networks from a physical topology perspective

+    - Bus
+    - Ring
+    - Star
+    - Spoke-and-hub
+    - Mesh
+    - Hybrid (usually combo of mesh and spoke-and-hub)

+### How is Communication synchronized on the Physical Layer?

+- Communication can be either synchronous or asynchronous

+- Asynchronous communication uses start and stop bits to indicate when the transmissions occur from the sender to the receiver

+    - An example of asynchronous communication is sending a text message or leaving a voice message for your friend to listen to later

+- Synchronous communication uses a reference clock (common time source) to coordinate the transmissions by both sender and receiver

+    - An example of synchronous communication is a phone call with your friend, where both parties are required to be active on their devices at the same time

+### How is Bandwidth utilized on the Physical Layer?

+- The two main ways of utilizing bandwidth on the physical layer are broadband and baseband

+- Broadband divides bandwidth into separate channels

+    - An example of broadband is cable television, which is a single cable that often carries two hundred or more different channels that the user filters through to choose a single channel to watch

+- Baseband uses all available frequencies on a medium (often a cable, but not always) to transmit data

+    - An example of baseband is a landline phone, which uses all of the bandwidth allocated to that phoneline to make a phone call and there is no extra bandwidth available for additional calls on that same line

+    - Baseband uses a reference clock to coordinate the transmisison of data from both sender and receiver at a certain time, so this is an example of synchronous communication

+    - Another example of baseband is a wired home ethernet network, which uses all available bandwidth on the cable to maximize transmission speed compared to a broadband network

+- Efficient usage of baseband requires several different strategies

+    - Time-Division Multiplexing (TDM) has each session take a turn, using timeslots, to share the medium between all users, although this often leads to wasted timeslots

+    - Statistical Time-Division Multiplexing (StatTDM) dynamically allocates timeslots on an as-needed basis, reducing the amount of wasted timeslots

+    - Frequency-Division Multiplexing (FDM) divides the medium into channels based on frequencies and each session is transmitted over a different channel, and thus transforms baseband into broadband, with each channel having a fraction of the total bandwidth of the medium

+### Examples of Physical Layer Devices

+- Different types of media devices make up the Physical Layer

+- Cables

+    - Fiber Optic
+    - Ethernet
+    - Coaxial

+- Radio Frequencies

+    - Bluetooth
+    - Wi-Fi
+    - NFC

+- Infrastructure Devices (that operate at the bit layer, without logic, and simply repeat their inputs as outputs)

+    - Hubs
+    - Access Points
+    - Media Converters

+## Datalink Layer (OSI Model Layer 2)